stoodx/winhttpclient/Readme.txt

 securityConnection = true;

-If HTTPS server has self-signed certificate,  call SetRequireValidSslCertificates(false), for a normal certificate must be  SetRequireValidSslCertificates(true).
+If HTTPS server has self-signed certificate,  call SetRequireValidSslCertificates() with 'false', for a normal certificate it can be  'true' or 'false'.